Families of Clients

 Overview of Family Services

-MARR offers weekly support groups for families, including spouses/significant others, couples and parents. - Family Workshop
+• Weekly Family Support Groups – MARR offers weekly support groups (in person and virtual) for families, including spouses/significant others and parents.

-MARR’s family services also consist of counseling to families while the client is in addiction treatment, with the option of continuing for aftercare.
+• Individual, Couple and Family Counseling – MARR’s family services also consist of counseling for families while the client is in addiction treatment, with the option of continuing for aftercare.

 Information for Families